hchapman/hchapman.github.io/blog/_posts/2014-09-28-smooth-ricci-flow.md

 $$ \frac{du(t)}{dt} = -K(t). $$

-Theorems by Hamilton (1988) and Chow (1991) show that the Ricci flow converges to the uniformization metric $$\mathbf g(\infty)$$ for closed surfaces of any Euler characteristic.
+Theorems by R. Hamilton (1988) and B. Chow (1991) show that the Ricci flow converges to the uniformization metric $$\mathbf g(\infty)$$ for closed surfaces of any Euler characteristic.
 Additionally, given a target curvature $$\overline{K}$$, there is a modified Ricci flow which